Skip to Content

 • Cherry tomatoes

-Root vegetables generally take longer than cruciferous ones (aka broccoli, cauliflower, etc.).
+Root vegetables generally take longer than cruciferous ones (like broccoli, cauliflower, etc.).
 I like mine a bit on the al-dente side and very crispy so I cook them at 425 F for 30 minutes.
-You can also cook at 400 F for 40 minutes if you want them a bit less firm.

-400 degrees Fahrenheit is the go-to temperature for most roasted vegetables, but it will vary based on the type of veggies and the size that you cut them.
+400 degrees Fahrenheit for 40 minutes is the go-to temperature for most roasted vegetables, but it will vary based on the type of veggies and the size that you cut them.

 The holy grail is a crispy, browned exterior and a fork tender interior.
 Check your sheet pan every so often and increase or decrease the heat if they are not browning to your liking.